ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/converting-to-json-and-accessing-metadata.dotnet.markdown

-# Converting to JSON and Accessing Metadata
+# Indexes : Converting to JSON and Accessing Metadata

 Entities passed to an index can be converted to JSON using `AsJson` method.
 There is also a possibility to access metadata for a specified object using `MetadataFor` method.